White House seeks answers from China on U.S. woman detained in spy probe

 A MATTER OF STATE SECURITY

 China's state secrets law is notoriously broad, covering everything from industry data to the exact birth dates of state leaders.
-Information can also be labelled a state secret retroactively.
+Information can also be labeled a state secret retroactively.

 The U.S. State Department said it was aware of her detention and is monitoring her case.